CiscoSecurity/gta-03-api-use-cases/README.md

   "https://api.cta.eu.amp.cisco.com/event-detection/customer/${CUSTOMER_ID}/events"
 ```

-### Modification Sequence Number
+### Using Modification Sequence Number

-Because there are potentially a lots of `ThreatDetections` and magnitude more `Events` we need to have mechanism
-how to get from API just new or updated items.
-We usually don't want to deal with e.g., all `Events` again when
-we already processed and synchronized part of them.
-Previously we introduced time based query parameters,
-especially on `Alert` level but such approach is not suitable here because in one moment lots of objects can be created.
-And yes, we can miss some important ones when relying just on time.

-For stable order of items returned in response we implemented `modification sequence number` mechanism.
+In general, there can be a lot of `ThreatDetections`, and an order of magnitude more `Events`.
+However, for any subsequent SIEM synchronizations (after the initial one), you are probably interested only in new and updated items, not the already processed ones.

+In the [previous section](#Synchronizing-external-SIEM), we have introduced time based query parameters, but such an approach is not always suitable.
+Especially on `Alert` level, many objects can get created at one moment.
+When this happens, you could even miss some important ones, when relying just on the time.
+To solve this, you can use the modification sequence number mechanism provided by the API.

-`Modification sequence number` is unique increasing number which is internally assigned to all `Events`, `ThreatDetections`
-and `Flows` when they are created or re-assigned when objects are updated. `modification sequence numbers`
+Modification sequence number is a unique increasing number which is assigned to all `Events`, `ThreatDetections` and `Flows` as they are created, and is re-assigned when these objects are updated.

+Modification sequence number allows to achieve a stable order of items in the API responses, so you won't miss any important update.
+You can safely continue loading more data, starting from the last item you've loaded in the previous synchronization.

-are only available in collection responses in `pageInfo`section for first and last item as `startCursor` and `endCursor` values.
+To use modification sequence number, set the sort parameter to `sort=modificationSequenceNumber`.
+Modification sequence numbers will become available in collection responses in `pageInfo` section, for the first and the last items as `startCursor` and `endCursor` values.
-You only need to query collection with specific sort parameter`sort=modificationSequenceNumber` to get them.
-Such stable order of items in collection ensure we do not miss any important update and we can safely continue where we ended last time.

-> Only selected resources support `sort=modificationSequenceNumber`,
-> see Global Threat Alerts [OpenAPI documentation](https://api.cta.eu.amp.cisco.com/docs/) which resources are supported.
+> Only selected resources support `sort=modificationSequenceNumber`.
+Visit global threat alerts [OpenAPI documentation](https://api.cta.eu.amp.cisco.com/docs/) to see which resources are supported.

-See how we can use `sort=modificationSequenceNumber` on `/events/search` resource:
+Assuming the initial synchronization request looks like this:

 ```console
 $ curl -X POST \